 The two sisters had resigned from their jobs in a service station; they were aged 18 and 21 and alleged they were “berated aggressively” over mistakes that were caused by another employee.
 The Tribunal felt they were “not treated with the respect they deserved as employees” and that the employer wouldn’t have treated an older employee in the same way.
 They were also successful in their sex discrimination claims after the owner dubbed cleaning “a woman’s work”.

 In March 2015, the Employment Appeal Tribunal heard the appeal in a test case against 5 police forces as to whether the rule requiring police officers to retire after 30 years’ service (to cut costs) is legal.
-The EAT judgment on Harrod and others v Chief Constable of West Midlands Police and others, was delivered on 8 July 2015.
+The EAT judgement on Harrod and others v Chief Constable of West Midlands Police and others, was delivered on 8 July 2015.
 The EAT overturned the employment tribunal decision that five police forces committed age discrimination when they liberally used the “A19 rule”.
 This decision was appealed and in February 2017 The Court of Appeal ruled that police forces’ use of Regulation A19, which required police officers with more than 30 years’ pensionable service to retire, did not amount to age discrimination.

 In November 2021 a 14 year waitress, who was sacked because of her age, was found to be discriminated against at an Employment Tribunal.
 The Teenager, Miss H Cassidy, became one of the youngest people to successfully win an age discrimination claim.
-The employer, at Daimler Foundation’s cafe had told her that she was too young to work there for health and safety reasons after just two days’ work.
+The Employer, Daimler Foundation’s cafe, had told her that she was too young to work there for health and safety reasons after just two days’ work.
 Employers can employ people from the age of 13, provided that limits on working time, work during term-time, additional health and safety duties, and any local authority rules, are observed.

 More details about age discrimination related to retirement are here.